The Science of Influence: Why Some Voices Naturally Rise (And Why That's Good for Your Business)

 For years, a comfortable story has persisted in leadership circles: early human societies were largely egalitarian, and hierarchy is a relatively recent invention brought on by agriculture and property.

 But new research fundamentally challenges this view.
-There is now compelling evidence that inequality in social influence—who people listen to, copy, and follow—may have deep evolutionary roots in our species.
+There is now compelling evidence that inequality in social influence—in other words, who people listen to, copy, and follow—may have deep evolutionary roots in our species.

 Prestige vs. Dominance: The Key Distinction